madetech/handbook/benefits/cycle_to_work_scheme.md

 - Fill out the request form
   - You'll need your payroll number
 - Once your certificate has been requested let a director know so they can find the email and approve it
+- Cyclescheme.co.uk will then generate and send an invoice to one of the directors (this will take some time, potentially a few days)
-- Download your certificate/provide it to the chosen retailer
+- Once the invoice has been paid, download your certificate/provide it to the chosen retailer
 - Ride your new bike!